teofilobd/teofilobd.github.io/_posts/2023-02-27-Annileen-Devlog-2.md

 #### Cyclic dependencies

 Modules don't like cyclic dependencies very much.
-If you have cyclic dependencies you will get an error saying something like:
+If you have cyclic dependencies you will get an error saying something like this:

-> <sub><sup>`Cannot build the following source files because there is a cyclic dependency between them: myModule1.ixx depends on myModule2.ixx depends on myModule1.ixx`. </sub></sup>
+> <sub><sup>`Cannot build the following source files because there is a cyclic dependency between them: myModule1.ixx depends on myModule2.ixx depends on myModule1.ixx`. </sup></sub>

 And if you try the usual approach of forward declaring what you need, it won't work (at least it didn't for me).
 But there's always a way ...